-No human or animal studies were available to inform the potential for PFBA exposure to cause genotoxicity or cancer.
-Only one study (Crebelli et al., 2019) investigated PFBA-induced genotoxicity: No evidence of DNA damage or micronucleus formation was observed in male mice exposed to PFBA via drinking water for 5 weeks.
+No human or animal studies were available to inform the potential for PFBA exposure to cause cancer.
+Only one study Crebelli et al. (2019) investigated PFBA-induced genotoxicity: No evidence of DNA damage or micronucleus formation was observed in male mice exposed to PFBA via drinking water for 5 weeks.
+As shown in Table 4-2, EPA's carcinogenicity conclusion for the closely related PFAS, PFBS, is inadequate information to assess carcinogenic potential.
+While there is some evidence of carcinogenicity for PFOA and PFOS, the ability to relate the findings for these longer chain PFAS to PFBA is currently too uncertain to influence the carcinogenicity judgment for PFBA.